 Alternatives to Nero Video

-- If You Need Something More Powerful: Adobe Premiere Pro is the industry standard for professional quality video editors.
+- If You Need Something More Powerful: Adobe Premiere Pro is the industry standard for professional-quality video editors.
 Its color and audio editing tools are second to none, which makes it the most popular choice for those in need of a high-quality video editing program.
-You can read my review of Adobe Premiere Pro.

 - If You’re a Mac User: An exclusive for Mac, Final Cut Pro is an excellent option for making professional movies.
 It isn’t exactly in the same ballpark as Nero as far as the price point is concerned, but you get what you pay for with Final Cut Pro.
 You may also consider Filmora or other Mac video editing apps we’ve reviewed.